 Elisha was originally listed on Daniel Tyler's roster for Company E although his name does not appear on any official military rolls.
 According to James V Williams autobiography, he became the teamster for Captain Davis.
 Referring to Captain Davis, James wrote "on the 21st, he and his wife and his son, not hers, came rolling into camp with Elisha Smith as his teamster and Smith's wife also."
 So it is uncertain if Elisha was possibly a soldier first and Rebecca was an original laundress before Elisha switched to an officer's servant.
 But she was one of 20 women designated as a laundress per Colonel Cooke's order #15 as she left Santa Fe in October with the Brown detachment.
-Elisha continued on with the main command, but died along the trail on December 7 in Arizona in a place called "Ash Creek."
+Elisha continued on with the main command, but died along the trail on December 8 in Arizona in a place called "Ash Creek."

-Daniel Tyler's history records the following:

-Large wolves, probably scenting the corpse, made the night hideous with their howls.
+Daniel Tyler's history records the following: Large wolves, probably scenting the corpse, made the night hideous with their howls.
 Their grim voices almost rent the air only a few feet from our camp.
 He was buried in the wilderness, alone, and, like the others, without a coffin, or a slab, to mark his last resting place.
 Brush and billets of wood were piled upon his grave, and there burned to conceal his remains from the Indians and wolves.

-Rebecca was in Pueblo and it is uncertain who gave her the news of her husband's death.
+Nathaniel V Jones wrote, On the night of the sixth, a brother by the name Smith died.
+He did not belong to the Battalion, but was a servant for Capt.
+Davis of Company "E".
+He was an old man.
+His wife had gone back from Santa Fe under Capt.
+J. Brown, by the way of Purbalo Pueblo.
+It is uncertain who gave Rebecca the news of her husband's death.
 She married Private Thomas Burns in Pueblo sometime after he arrived with the Willis detachment.

 Both Thomas Burns and James Glines are listed as "deserters" on the Thomas Bullock list of those arriving in Salt Lake.
 According to James Glines' journal, Thomas Burns and Rebecca left Pueblo and traveled east to Council Buffs, Iowa.
 Their travels are uncertain after arriving in Iowa.
 Various census records list the birth location of their first child in Texas, Wyoming, and Utah.
 It is possible they stopped in Texas where a Mormon settlement had been established in 1848.
-They were in Utah by 3 August 1848 when he was charged with stealing cattle from Oregon emigrants near Green River.
-Minutes of the trial mention that his wife Rebecca traveled to Utah with him in 1848.
+They were in the Great Basin by 3 August 1848 when he was charged with stealing cattle from Oregon emigrants near Green River.
+Minutes of the trial mention that his wife Rebecca traveled to Salt Lake with him in 1848.
 At a public meeting in Salt Lake City in March 1849, the Court ordered that he be made to work to pay a fine.
 By 1852, they are found in a Sacramento California Census record with three children, Laura (5) born in Texas and Rosa (2) and Elizabeth (0) born in Sacramento.
 After that, their names appear only on census records for their daughter Laura with no record of deaths.

-Sources: Family Search pid# as of 1 Apr, 2022: G7NZ-9DW
+Sources: Family Search pid# as of January 2025: G7NZ-9DW